Updated on August 6, 2020 by Asher Fergusson

 NordVPN is a great choice as a VPN provider while traveling.
 Their site is easy to use and will ensure that all of your information is kept private every time you sign-on!

 Another must-have item that newbie travelers might mistakenly forego is travel insurance.
 Almost every trip I’ve been on, there’s been something that doesn’t quite go to plan — but that’s half the fun with traveling!
-Fortunately, World Nomads will not only cover the costs of stolen or damaged luggage, but they’ll also help cover medical emergencies or other unprecedented events that change the course of your trip.
-Signing up with travel insurance before hopping on the plane is like packing a security blanket you know will have your back, no matter what!
+Fortunately, travel insurance plans will not only cover the costs of stolen or damaged luggage, but they’ll also help cover medical emergencies or other unprecedented events that change the course of your trip.
+We use TravelInsurance.com to compare policies from top companies to find the best options for our family and travel plans.

 It’s always a good idea to bring a backpack, wherever you’re going.
 If flying, I like to use it as my carry-on because it’s super lightweight and can fit a ton of stuff that doesn’t need to get tucked into my checked bags.
 The good news is this one is also water-resistant, so you don’t have to worry about the snow or rain ruining your goodies inside!